kaibcropley/Battleship/README.md

 # Battleship
 A game of Battleship I have been working on while I have been on vacation

-Version .1
+Version 1.0

 Finished:

+-Player attacking computer

+--Board class

--Board class
+--Player class

--Player class
+--Menu class

 Planned:

--Player trying to hit randomly placed boats

--Player vs Player

--Player vs computer
+-Player vs computer full game